hemanth-kotagiri/sgpa-rest-api/README.md

 [MIT License](LICENSE) - Copyright (c) 2021 Hemanth Kotagiri

-This Project has been solely developed by me without any external influence whatsoever, and if in the case of any upcoming contributions, they are also equally regarded as developers of this project.
+This project has been solely developed by me without any external influence by a person or an organization or university whatsoever, and if in the case of any upcoming contributions, they are also equally regarded as developers of this project.

 Made with ❤️ by Hemanth.